eigenform/dendrite/dynamorio/README.md

-If you have DynamoRIO, you can use this to generate traces.
-In my case, I'm doing something like this:
+[DynamoRIO](https://github.com/DynamoRIO/dynamorio) is a library for creating binary instrumentation tools.
+This client can be used to generate traces that we can use to evaluate models built with `dendrite`.

+For example:

 ```
-# Build the client library
+# Build the client library 'libdendrite.so'
 $ ./build.sh
 ...

-# Generate a trace by instrumenting and running '/usr/bin/ls'
+# Generate a trace by instrumenting some binary
 $ /opt/dynamorio/bin64/drrun -c build/libdendrite.so -- ls
+...

+# Trace data is written to /tmp
+$ xxd /tmp/dendrite.ls.04782.0000.bin | less
+...
 ```